 In a post I wrote “Do You Make Any of These Common Mistakes When Choosing Your Branding Colours“, you learned about 5 common mistakes and there was an exercise available to get a jump start on choosing your branding colours.
 Even with that exercise, choosing the colours isn’t the problem, but actually implementing it into your visual content, that’s another story.
 For example, if your primary colours are a certain shade of green and let’s say you’re creating a blog post to talk about a new service you’re offering and with the other images you’re using, that shade just doesn’t work.

-Wouldn't it be better if you had a simple way to choose different lightness and darkness of colours and still have everything align with your brand and ICP? and wouldn't it be even better if the tool to do this was free?
+Wouldn’t it be better if you had a simple way to choose different lightness and darkness of colours and still have everything align with your brand and ideal customer? and wouldn’t it be even better if the tool to do this was free?

 In this tutorial, you’ll be able to replicate these steps just using a single colour.

 - On the left side of the screen, choose “Shades”

 - Inside the colour wheel, move the circle to closely match the colour you want as your primary color.
 As you move the circle, you’ll notice that the other colours start adjusting themselves.
 All of these colours are within the same colour family, but just have different tints and tones to them.